DIFC will for foreign property owners

 You receive the official DIFC registration confirmation.
 Your succession is arranged.

-Why VAEtestament?
+Why UAEpropertyWills?

-I am André van Wijngaarden, founder of VAEtestament and former Head of Investor Services in the UAE real estate sector.
+I am André van Wijngaarden, founder of UAEpropertyWills and former Head of Investor Services in the UAE real estate sector.
 With a background in International Business and commercial experience across multiple countries, I have spoken with numerous foreign investors who purchased UAE property as an investment or as an anchor for their international lifestyle.

 What kept striking me: virtually no one was aware of the inheritance law situation.
 Not at the time of purchase, not afterwards.
-VAEtestament exists to bridge that gap - with clear information and direct support for the DIFC registration process.
+UAEpropertyWills exists to bridge that gap - with clear information and direct support for the DIFC registration process.

 For situations that require legal expertise, we refer you to experienced DIFC lawyers from our network.
 This way you always have the right guidance for your specific situation.